Archive for April, 2009

 Thursday, April 16th, 2009

-I guess the VW door’s officially open now.
-Here’s Leo Sayer doing his first hit, which peaked at #2 in the UK.
-We know it better in the US as a #4 hit for Three Dog Night from ‘74.
+From the VW door of clown rockers emerges Leo Sayer.
+Here he does his very first hit, which peaked at #2 in the UK.
+We know it better in the US as a #4 hit for Three Dog Night from ’74.

 Wednesday, April 15th, 2009

-Decidedly more bubblegum than their rivals the Hello People, the Klowns were an experiment hatched by songwriting institution Jeff Barry who, fresh off the Archies, clearly had preteens on the brain.
+Decidedly more bubblegum than their rivals the Hello People, the Klowns were an experiment hatched by pop song institution Jeff Barry who, fresh off the Archies, clearly had preteens on the brain.
 The group featured actor Barry Bostwick (perhaps best known for his role as Brad Majors in Rocky Horror) and they hosted one of those single-installment-only TV variety shows we saw countless versions of in the ’70s (Jerry Lewis and Sammy Davis, Jr. were the big ticket guests).
-Hear their only charting song above and watch their countenances roll by repeatedly as though you were riding a mad carousel - a video technique that ultimately makes the Klowns come off as a not so happy dream.
+Hear their only charting song above and imagine their painted countenances rolling by repeatedly as though you were riding a nightmare carousel.

 Mark Fidrych R.I.P.